Cooking with Mamma C

 • Add the eggs one at a time, mixing after each addition on low.

-• Add the melted chocolate to the batter and mix until combined, scraping the batter and bowl as needed.
+• Touch the melted chocolate to make sure it's not hot and has almost reached room temperature.
+Add the melted chocolate to the batter and mix until combined, scraping the batter and bowl as needed.
 Then beat on high (or as high as you can without splashing) for seven minutes.

-• Transfer the batter to the springform pan (filling it no more than ¾ of the way to the top; see notes if you have extra batter).
-With the springform in the water bath, bake for 10 minutes at 400 degrees F. Then lower the temperature to 375 degrees F and bake for 45-55 minutes.
+• Transfer the batter to the springform pan.
+Place the springform and bottom pie dish in the water bath and bake for 10 minutes at 400 degrees F. (Use 375 degrees F for a dark pan.)
+Then lower the temperature to 375 degrees F (use 350 degrees F for a dark pan) and bake for 25-35 minutes.
 The top should be set, except for a small circle in the middle.
 Do not insert anything into the cheesecake to test it, or it will crack.
 Turn off the heat and let the cheesecake stay in the oven with the door ajar for one hour.

 Notes